airalab/robonomics-wiki/docs/es/connect-mars-curiosity-rover-under-robonomics-parachain-control.md

 ![Controller](../images/curiosity-demo/controller.jpg?raw=true "Controller")

 Now you can send a transaction triggering the Rover to start moving and collecting data.
-To do so, you can use the same portal https://parachain.robonomics.network.
+To do so, you can use the same [Robonomics Parachain portal](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama.rpc.robonomics.network%2F#/).
 Go to `Developer->Extrinsics` and select Curiosity's employer account, `launch` extrinsic, Curiosity's account as a target account and `yes` as a parameter.
 Submit the extrinsic.